aatxe/weiss.city/posts/2017-06-05-bridging-the-system-configuration-gap.md

 ![Varying manifest size with a constant-sized update.](/images/size-scaling.png)

 We also looked at evaluating the scalability of Tortoise on artificial benchmarks.
-In each case, we ran 100 trials at each size and recorded the  In one case, we looked at varying the size of the manifest while leaving the update size constant.
+In each case, we ran 100 trials at each size, recorded the runtime, and computed the average and confidence interval across all trials.
+In one case, we looked at varying the size of the manifest while leaving the update size constant.
 This result is presented above.
 In practice, most manifests do not seem to grow beyond this size and the performance is well under a second.
 So, this performance seems reasonable.

 In the other case, we looked at varying the size of the update.
 This result is presented below, and appears roughly exponential.
 This is expected because Tortoise relies on SMT solving to generate repairs.
 Fortunately, we can break up large repairs into a series of smaller intermediate pieces (that cover some part of the overall repair) and avoid the degenerate performance at large sizes.
 In general, we expect that users will likely perform distinct updates separately anyway.